paulogrowthandmarketing/clientfirst-website-optimization/08-portfolio-case-study/clientfirst-case-study.md

 Updated the services section heading from "Our Services" to "How We Help Families Build Financial Security" to focus on client outcomes.

 Also replaced the generic "Read More" buttons with "Learn More" to improve clarity.
+## Homepage Optimization – Phase 3

+Changes made:
+• Updated the introduction text above the process section
+• Converted the “How We Work” explanation into a clear 3-step process
+• Improved clarity and readability for visitors

+Goal:
+Help visitors quickly understand the process of working with Client First Investments and build trust before booking a consultation.